Lowe Kong Meng: Death and legacy

 Lowe Kong Meng died on 22 October 1888 at his home in Malvern.
 The Argus reported that his funeral procession was made up of about 100 vehicles, and the route was lined by many people, including many Chinese Melburnians.
 He was buried in the Melbourne General Cemetery.

 Kong Meng's family continued to be well regarded into the 20th century.
 In 1916, his son George wrote to The Age and The Argus, complaining that he had been rebuffed while attempting to enlist to fight in the First World War.
 He was rejected on grounds of being "not substantially of European origin".
 An editorial in the Euroa Gazette described the decision as unjust, calling the Kong Meng family "old and highly respected" in both Victoria's north-east and in Melbourne.
 The Argus also questioned the decision, pointing out that George's brother was already serving with the Australian 1st Division as a sergeant.
-Twenty-eight years after his death, it recalled Lowe Kong Meng as a "a gentleman of great public spirit, scrupulously honourable in all his dealings, and very highly esteemed by the citizens".
+Twenty-eight years after Lowe Kong Meng's death, The Argus recalled him as a "a gentleman of great public spirit, scrupulously honourable in all his dealings, and very highly esteemed by the citizens".